spinnaker/buildtool/README.md

 ### Publish Changelog

+Create a GitHub [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) which is required to push via HTTPS to a `gist`.
+Potentially the code could be refactored to support `ssh` authentication.

 Manually create a [gist](https://gist.github.com/spinnaker-release/about) for raw changelog named after the release branch, eg: `release-1.27.x-raw-changelog.md`.
+You can put anything in the `contents`, it will be overwritten.

 Push branches raw changelog to new [spinnaker-release/about gists](https://gist.github.com/spinnaker-release/4f8cd09490870ae9ebf78be3be1763ee)